 All students have the opportunity to participate in a variety of cultural activities.
 Our students have a proud record in public communication.
 We enter a number of public speaking and debating contests, the most prestigious being the annual Diocesan competition for the Bishop Lyons’ Shield.

-There is an Annual Formal Ball for seniors in July and the Leavers’ Dinner is held in November.
+There is an annual formal Ball for seniors in July and the Leavers’ Dinner is held in November.

-Students can gain valuable work experience on our Work Experience programme or, for those students who have identified a desired career path, The West Coast Trades Academy and Gateway programme.
+Students can gain valuable work experience in our Work Experience programme or, for those students who have identified a desired career path, The West Coast Trades Academy and Gateway programme.
 These are available for students to learn work skills out of class and at the same time gain NCEA credits from practical standards in the workplace.